Appeal H1B Denial, Refile or Court Case? Stay in US while MTR pending?

 - USCIS decision of not accepting MBA with Data Analyst job as a specialty occupation was overturned by federal judge.

 You should discuss your case with an attorney to know your options.
-There is no clear trend as to which strategy works and which one not.
+There is no clear trend as to which strategy works and which one does not.

-My suggestion is to:
+Our suggestion is to:

 - Refile H1B extension or amendment if your i94 is still valid.

 - File H1B extension, amendment or transfer with consular processing if i94 has expired.
 Wait for decision outside US.